phgeiger/rnn_multistep_ahead_forecasting/README.md

 ===

 Recently I started to use recursive neural networks (RNNs) in TensorFlow (TF) for time series forecasting.
-I'd like to perform multistep ahead forecasts and I was wondering how to do this (1) with RNNs in general and (2) in TF in particular.
-Here I summarize my general understanding, in particular I give a shot overview over some available approaches.
-Furthermore, I provide [GitHub](code on https://github.com/phgeiger/rnn_multistep_ahead_forecasting) which evaluates two simple approaches on real data.
+Specifically, I'd like to perform multistep ahead forecasts and I was wondering how to do this (1) with RNNs in general and (2) in TF in particular.
+Here I summarize my insights.
+In particular I give a short overview over some available approaches.
+Furthermore, I provide [code on GitHub](https://github.com/phgeiger/rnn_multistep_ahead_forecasting) which evaluates two simple approaches on real data.

 To give a specific example of the problem: for our Max Planck Tuebingen campus cafeteria I'd like to forecast congestion (more specifically: queue length).
 The cafeteria opens at 11:30.
 Say it's 12:30, and I'd like to predict congestion for the remaining open time till 14:30.
 In my current data, congestion is measured every 5 minutes.